 - Attach the extension set to the MIC-KEY button and open the tube to the air to release.

-- Ask your doctor for a special decompression tube for "burping" the Bard Button.
+- Ask your nurse for a special decompression tube for "burping" the Bard Button.

-- Try to give your child medicine before a feeding so that they work better.
-You may also be asked to give your child medicines on an empty stomach outside of mealtime.
+- Give the medicines before a feeding so that they work better.
+You may also be told to give the medicines when your child's stomach is empty.

 - The medicine should be liquid, or finely crushed and dissolved in water, so that the tube does not get blocked.
 Check with your doctor or pharmacist on how to do this.

 - Always flush the tube with a little water between medicines.
-This will make sure that all the medicine goes in the stomach and are not left in the feeding tube.
+This will make sure that all the medicine goes in the stomach and is not left in the feeding tube.